longlostsoul/EvoYellow/README.md

 + Snag balls have been coded in the version 3.5 which can catch the last MON of a trainer.
 This is intended for use in the Meowth hack or possibly a Colosseum centric style hack with Eevee (you are free to use this as a base if you want for your own hack or steal any of the code).
 + You can get a baby from the daycare if you leave a mon there.
 In older versions there were a few babymons, but I'm removing them for Celebi and Lugia.
 + Charmander is available earlier from a bugcatcher in Viridian.
 + More moves, like Crunch.
 Custom coding has been added for Sketch, Hidden Power and Mirror Move.
+(Although the sketch one is not in use and a bit buggy someone might like to nick it and change it?)
 + Some moves have been tweaked; Wrap no longer traps you forever, nor do you get stuck raging.
 Roar can switch trainer parties out now (if a little terribly, as it displays the wrong text 'trainer switched mons' for enemies).
 + More types, Dark, Steel, Fairy
 + Slightly different TMs, to reflect the new types.
 + Different kinds of shinies, get Pink, Blue, Black, Orange/red
-+ Hold items for Pokemon (very basic, use 'give' from item menu and 'take' from party menu): Berries and type-changing stones (Give moon stone to your meowth to make it part dark type like an Alolan Meowth!)
++ Hold items for Pokemon (very basic, use 'give' from item menu and 'take' from party menu): Berries and type-changing stones (Give moon stone to your meowth to make it part dark type like an Alolan Meowth!), plus (latest version without patch only) Iron for Steel Type, Calcium Ground, Lemonade Fighting, Soda Pop for Poison, Max Revive for Ghost.
 + Very basic megas functionality for Charizard, Venusaur, and Blastoise.
 + New Areas, Mt.
 Silver and I am slowly adding the rest of Johto as well.
 Kanto is fully complete/playable on its own, of course.
-+ Slight difficulty curve adjustment in normal mode, with larger anime-inspired Teams for Gym Leaders, example: Brock has Vulpix, Misty has Corsola and Togekiss
++ Slight difficulty curve adjustment in normal mode, with larger anime-inspired Teams for Gym Leaders, example: Brock has Vulpix, Misty has Corsola and Togekiss.
+Now in the latest version (not in patch 3.9!)
+Brock and Misty will ask you if you want easy or hard teams.
 + OLDER versions (below 3.3) had type re-adjustments.
-In the new version, you can choose to adjust types by making your pokemon hold special stones!
+In the new version, you can choose to adjust types by making your pokemon hold special stones or a few other items!
 + Uses Dannye's Gen 2 Sprites version of the Yellow disassembly as a base; so, updated sprites.
 Exception is Yellow's Pikachu sprite; that one I revamped myself.